 Northeastern seemingly responded just 24 seconds later, as Cam Lund — who else would it be — buried a shot from the left circle on a rush set up by Fontaine.
 But after a lengthy replay review, the goal was overturned due to a high stick by Fontaine, negating the Huskies last good chance of the night.

-After fumbling a three-goal lead in the final 9:32 of Friday’s game, the Eagles did a far better job playing with a lead late in Saturday’s contest.
-BC netminder Mitch Benson never looked too comfortable in net all weekend, but unlike in the prior meeting, the quality chances weren’t there on Saturday for Northeastern to force Benson’s hand.
+After fumbling a three-goal lead in the final 10 minutes of Friday’s game, the Eagles did a far better job playing with a lead late in Saturday’s contest.
+BC goalie Mitch Benson never looked too comfortable in net this weekend, but unlike in the prior meeting, the quality chances weren’t there on Saturday for Northeastern to force Benson’s hand.

 “[Friday] night, when we got the fourth goal, we really started to back off almost, instead of keeping our foot down and keep pushing,” Brown said.
 “We didn’t have that kind of retreat in us tonight.
 I think we stayed positive and stayed forceful the whole game.”

-On the other side, Keefe was displeased with the penalties his team took — beyond the three penalties assessed as part of the first-period melee, Northeastern was whistled for four other penalties during the game, and struggled to contain an impressive Eagles power play.
+On the other side, Keefe was displeased with the penalties his team took — beyond the three penalties assessed as part of the first-period melee, Northeastern was whistled for four others during the game.

-But beyond their play between the whistles for 60 minutes, the stain on this night for Northeastern came after the final horn sounded, when complete chaos broke out.
-It all started with Northeastern captain Aidan McDonough, who initiated a tussle with Kuntar right as the buzzer sounded, and the two star forwards went at it.
-The entire squads then cleared their benches as the squabble turned ugly.
+But beyond Northeastern’s play between the whistles for 60 minutes, the stain on this night came when complete chaos broke out after the final horn sounded.
+It all started with Huskies’ captain Aidan McDonough, who initiated a tussle with Kuntar right as the buzzer sounded.
+As the two star forwards went at it, both benches cleared and the squabble turned ugly.

 As of this writing, Northeastern defender Jayden Struble was handed down a Game Disqualification, which means he’ll be suspended for the Huskies’ next game against Boston University on Friday.
 McDonough, and potentially others involved, could face similar fates for their involvement in the postgame scuffle, as the league sorts out the punishments in the coming days.

-The messy ending only added to an already-disappointing night for Northeastern, who is banged up, and can’t stand to lose more players for any length of time — let alone stars.
-The Huskies are currently playing without middle-six centers Jack Hughes and Liam Walsh, depth forward Michael Outzen, and key defender Tyler Spott due to injury.
+The messy ending only added to an already-disappointing night for Northeastern, who is already banged up and can’t stand to lose more players for any length of time — let alone stars.
+The Huskies are currently playing without middle-six centers Jack Hughes and Liam Walsh, depth forward Michael Outzen, and steady defender Tyler Spott.

 “It’s got to come from within,” Keefe said.
 “I don’t know, we talked about it and you know, it’s not working.
 So something different than what we’re doing.”